OpenStackOnRaPi/ostackinstall/README.md

 9. Increase swap memory size on the `control` node

+This section only applies when you are going to use 8GB RPi as the OpenStack control/network node.
+If you are going to use 16GB RAM RPi 5 for the control/network node in your OpenStack then you can stay with the default swap settings and skip the rest of this section.
+However, since we have not tested the 16GB RAM option so far, we still recommend monitoring memory/swap usage at least during the initial cluster startup period.
+This will ensure that resource usage is under control and will not cause any problems.

 > [!IMPORTANT]
-> This configuration is only for the host that will combine OpenStack roles of "control node" and "network node" in your OpenStack cluster.
+> This configuration applies only to the host that will combine OpenStack roles of "control node" and "network node" in your OpenStack cluster.
 In this guide, we assume these roles will be assigned to the host with name `ost04`.
 In [section 5.iii](#5iii-configure-kolla-ansible-files-for-specific-openstack-depolyment) you can check how we assign roles to hosts in Kolla-Ansible inventory file `multinode`.
 Remaining hosts can be left with default swap memory size settings (512MB in the Raspberry Pi OS), but allocating more space will not be a mistake.
 >
 > Kolla-Ansible allows one to separate `control` and `network` functions by assigning them to different hosts in Ansible inventory.
 While this slightly reduces the maximal memory occupancy of the hosts, it does not relieve you of neither the need to increase the swap memory size nor the responsibility to monitor memory usage on the `control` and `network' hosts.
 Of course, if you are curious, you can give it a try.